mauretto78/advanced-custom-post-type-lite/readme.txt

 * Fix publicly_queryable custom post type param (now is TRUE by default)
 * Fix DB connection (DB port issue)
 * Fix destroy schema on deactivate
+* Meta field manager: added a button to link label and value in the option element (from PRO version)